zieglerk/python-tutorials/README.md

 This repository contains
 - *installation instructions* for a minimal python environment
 - *Jupyter notebooks* to introduce the basic concepts of python
-- *Quizzes* to test the understanding of said concepts
+- *quizzes* to test the understanding of said concepts

+It is related to my follow-up repository [data-science-tutorials](https://github.com/zieglerk/data-science-tutorials).

 ## Prerequisites
 - access to a computing environment with installation rights